mgol/grunt-check-dependencies/README.md

 However, be careful with the `continue` option as the tasks loaded before will not be updated unless re-running the task.
 This will also be the case with plugins like `load-grunt-tasks`.

 ## Supported Node.js versions
 This project aims to support all Node.js LTS versions in the "active" phase (see [LTS README](https://github.com/nodejs/LTS/blob/master/README.md) for more details) as well as the latest stable Node.js.
-Today that means Node.js 0.12 & 4.x.
+Today that means Node.js 0.12, 4 & 5.

-Because of the popularity of this package and Node.js 0.10, this version is temporarily supported as well.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).